Title

 CESO Resolution No. 945 clarifies the coverage and classification of the Career Executive Service (CES), defining positions eligible for CES status, including those requiring Presidential appointments, while outlining exclusions and the process for classification and exemption.

-The Career Executive Service Board (CESB) is the governing body of the CES, mandated to promulgate rules, standards, and procedures on the selection, classification, compensation, and career development of members of the CES.
+Under paragraphs 2 and 5, Article IV, Part III of the IRP (as amended), the CESB is mandated as the governing body of the CES to promulgate rules, standards, and procedures on the selection, classification, compensation, and career development of CES members.

-Positions include Undersecretary, Assistant Secretary, Bureau Director, Assistant Bureau Director, Regional Director, Assistant Regional Director, Chief of Department Service, and other offices of equivalent rank appointed by the President.
+The career service includes positions in the CES: Undersecretary, Assistant Secretary, Bureau Director, Assistant Bureau Director, Regional Director, Assistant Regional Director, Chief of Department Service and other offices of equivalent rank as may be identified by the CESB, all appointed by the President.

-Yes, the agency head can request CESB to exempt a position by filing a request with justifications.
-The Board must decide within two months from receipt of the request.
+The agency may request the CESB to declare the position a non-CES position, supported by justifications.
+The CESB must issue a decision within two (2) months from receipt of the request.

-The resolution took effect fifteen (15) days after its publication in the Official Gazette or newspapers of general circulation.
+It takes effect after fifteen (15) days following its publication in the Official Gazette or in a newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster